-The 40 Regeneron Science Talent Search finalists will participate in an in-person competition March 2023.
+The 40 Regeneron Science Talent Search finalists will participate in an in-person competition March 2024.
 The program will include final in-depth judging, visits to historic sites and cultural institutions, and meetings with national leaders and prominent scientists and engineers.
 Finalists will exhibit their research to the public and will have the opportunity to exchange ideas and insights with each other, as well as with illustrious members of the scientific research community.
-Full participation in the Regeneron Science Talent Finals Week is a requirement of maintaining finalist status and receiving finalist award monies.
-Finalists must agree to the Society's Finalist Agreement, Media Agreement and other programmatic rules.
-The Regeneron Science Talent Institute culminates in a black-tie gala honoring the forty finalists, to be held mid-March 2023.
+Full participation in the Regeneron Science Talent Finals Week and completion of preparatory tasks are requirements of maintaining finalist status and receiving finalist award monies.
+Finalists must agree to the Society's Finalist Agreement, Media Agreement, Ethics Statement and other programmatic rules.
+The Regeneron Science Talent Institute culminates in a black-tie gala honoring the forty finalists, to be held mid-March 2024.
 The evening will conclude with the announcement of the top ten award winners.